-- Students will be able to identify and evaluate psychological, spiritual, physical, and social contributors to optimal human development. - In using research and theories, students will be able to analyze processes of formation of healthy relationships and evaluate families and their functioning. - Students will be able to design, implement and evaluate family life education programs. - Students will explore societal issues that impact families including religious, economic, political and cultural issues while integrating a biblical worldview. - Students will examine and experience career opportunities to prepare them for future employment.
+- identify and evaluate psychological, spiritual, physical, and social contributors to optimal human development. - analyze processes of formation of healthy relationships and evaluate families and their functioning. - design, implement and evaluate family life education programs. - explore societal issues that impact families including religious, economic, political and cultural issues while integrating a biblical worldview. - examine and experience career opportunities to prepare them for future employment.